 Andrew Hromyk is CEO of Vision Energy.
 He has supported and operated chemical and energy operations in the Permian Basin, central and south Texas, Arkansas, Alberta and internationally.
 An active investor, he has been involved with companies developing a diverse range of technologies, from enhanced and conventional hydrocarbon recovery processes to wireless infrastructure.
 He has participated in numerous industrial and commercial real estate developments.
 He also has served as a director of several private companies that became publicly traded on Nasdaq, NYSE and TSX.
 He studied economics at Chaminade University and the University of British Columbia.

 Arron Smyth is Executive Vice President of Corporate Development at Vision Energy.
 He has more than 18 years of experience in financial services, investment banking, business leadership and operations in both developed and emerging markets.
 Since 2018, he has been Managing Director Europe for the First Finance group of companies, developing and supporting the group’s private equity investments and projects, including Evolution Terminals, the Netherlands-based developer of tank terminal and port infrastructure for the bulk storage and handling of clean and sustainable energy products.

 Matthew Hidalgo is CFO of Vision Energy.
 He has over 15 years of experience in accounting, operations, finance, corporate restructuring and integrating acquisitions.
 He is a Managing Partner at Turquino Equity LLC, a private equity investment firm.
-Formerly, he was the controller and operations manager for the largest subsidiary of WPCS International Incorporated, managing over $30 million in annual revenue.
+Formerly, he was the controller and operations manager for the largest subsidiary of WPCS International Incorporated.
 Prior roles included managing accounting functions for several Australian subsidiaries.
 After graduating from Penn State with a bachelor’s degree in accounting, he began his career at PricewaterhouseCoopers.